What is the 6th:

 Find the value of:

-Find the highest common factor of twenty eight and twenty.
+Find the highest common factor of sixteen and four.

 = 4